Competition Rules 2019/20 Season

 These are the current society competition rules for the forthcoming 2019/20 season which can also be found in the new 2019 handbook

 PLEASE READ THEM CAREFULLY!
 AS THERE HAVE BEEN SOME CHANGES

 Please note Guidelines for some competitions, they are there for your benefit!

 GENERAL COMPETITION RULES

-CUPS and TROPHIES may be held for one year or until the next competition to which they apply (whichever soonest).
+CUPS and TROPHIES may be held for one season or until the next competition to which they apply (whichever soonest).
 Then engraved if applicable, and returned well cleaned to the Competition Secretary.

-PRINTS & PROJECTED IMAGES are only eligible for entry during the two seasons following the one in which they first appeared in any L&LPS competition.
+PRINTS & PROJECTED IMAGES are only eligible for entry during two seasons including the one in which they first appeared in any L&LPS competition.
 They may not be submitted twice for the same class.

 The entry of identical images in different formats within one competition night is not allowed.

 DIGITAL IMAGING: The exhibitor of digital work MUST be the photographer of the original image(s) The use of 3rd PARTY, COPYRIGHT and/or ROYALTY-FREE IMAGES is NOT ALLOWED.
 The Competition Secretary will send the entry criteria of the competition to the judge before the event.

 CLOSING DATES: The closing dates for all the competition entries are listed in the current programme It is the photographer's responsibility to ensure that their work is submitted in accordance with the rules and by the specified hand-in date (late entries will not be judged).
 Entries will be assessed for eligibility by the Competition Secretary and any not deemed to be compliant with the rules will not be shown.